katrinaga/London-Stock-Exchange-Tests/README.md

  Navigation functions are all handled in **helpers.ts**.

 I have also used helper functions to collect the data needed for scenarios 2, 3, 4 & 5.
 This is to, as much as possible, seperate out the gathering of the data itself from the tests that validate it.
 The results from the data scraping are saved to JSON files so that they can also be manually checked, if needed.
-These data-gathering functions are called in beforeAll tests.
+These data-gathering functions are called in beforeAll tests, as they only need to be ran once.

  # Question regarding Scenario #4
  The instructions here was *"Write a test to Identify, extract, and display somewhere of choice all FTSE 100 constituents where the ‘Market Cap’ exceeds 7 million."*